RULANG PRIMARY SCHOOL 1930 – 2020

 The name "Joo Long" was pinyinized to "Rulang" in 1984 when the school was converted into a Government school.

+On 1st July 1985, one week after an auspicious inaugural Flag Raising Ceremony, the school began functioning at its present premises.
+The new premises included the usual facilities available in a modern primary school such as an AVA room, a Science room, an Art room, two Music rooms, three Computer laboratories, a Media Resource Library, a dental clinic, a sick bay and a spacious air-conditioned multi-purpose hall.
 The marble bas-relief which stands imposingly in front of the school to greet all who come to the school embodies the philosophy of Rulang - our determination to imbue its pupils with an appreciation of the virtues of diligence, integrity and self-reliance in the course of their physical, cognitive, aesthetic, social and moral development

 In 1993, Miss Lim Poh Suan became Rulang's first female Principal.
-Under her steering, Rulang embraced Information Technology with full gusto and was one of the ten phase one demonstration primary schools leading the way to infusion of computer technology as a way of life in the school.
+Under her leadership, Rulang embraced Information Technology with full gusto and was one of the ten phase one demonstration primary schools leading the way to infusion of computer technology as a way of life in the school.

 In 2010, the school was the proud recipient of the Public Service Milestone Award and the Outstanding Partners Award.
 The school received the Gold Award for BCA Green Mark (for schools) in 2011 and the Outstanding Development Award for National Education in 2012.